 When a department needs to obtain a product or service that engages an individual or business in creating original works, the department, working with the supplier, is required to submit a Work for Hire Copyright Agreement and Assignment.
 A department must ensure that the form is signed by someone with delegated Power of Attorney.
 A Work for Hire is a form that was created by FSU to protect against foreign and domestic copyright law, ownership, and other legal issues with regards to the use of the original work(s).
 In other words, the individual or business was contracted with to create the work.
 Works for hire are not owned by the author, and shall be the sole and exclusive property of FSU, and it’s successors.

 Other University departments approve Requisitions for certain commodities and contractual services before the Requisition reaches Procurement Services.
-After the department completes the Requisition and it is approved at the departmental level, the OMNI System automatically routes to the next level approver based on the category code.
-Approvers can only approve or reject a Requisition.
+After the department completes the Requisition and it is approved at the departmental level, SpearMart automatically routes to the next level approver based on the category code.
+Approvers primary options are to approve, return to requester, or reject a Requisition.
 They cannot alter the Requisition.
-If rejected, OMNI will return the Requisition to the work screen of the employee who entered the Requisition.

-Below are commodities or services requiring additional external approvals and the department or unit that reviews and approves the Requisitions as they move through OMNI workflow:
+Below are commodities or services requiring additional external approvals and the department or unit that reviews and approves the Requisitions as they move through workflow in SpearMart:

 |Commodity or service||Approver|